 Agency expenditures necessary to implement this legislation (or savings resulting from this legislation), with the provisions of the legislation that result in the expenditures (or savings) identified by section number.
 Description of the factual basis of the assumptions and the method by which the expenditure impact is derived.
 Explanation of how workload assumptions translate into cost estimates.
 Distinguished between one time and ongoing functions.

-III.
-A - Operating Budget Expenditures
+- III.
+A Operating Budget Expenditures NONE - III.
+B Expenditures by Object Or Purpose

 III.
 C - Operating FTE Detail: FTEs listed by classification and corresponding annual compensation.
 Totals agree with total FTEs in Part I and Part IIIA.
+NONE